Northside Mission Ministry

 If you would like to learn more about how you can help this family and others, contact Jim Montgomery or Jennifer Shivers, who lead this team of faithful people, who feel called to work with refugees in our city.

-Several times each year we host families, who live at our church for a week while working to obtain stable housing.
+Several times each year our congregation hosts families, who live at our church for a week while working to obtain stable housing.
 This is an opportunity for each of us to welcome the stranger and show the love of Christ.

 Westminster Neighborhood Services (link: https://westmin.org/) is a vital center of hope and love for children and families on the Near Eastside of Indianapolis.
 They rely on volunteers to serve the many people that utilize services each week.